sreyaj/coretest_matrixbuildJav/README.md

               https://shiphitchcock.hipchat.com/chat

-2nd cases that need to be verified when we hit rebuild button
+##when we hit rebuild button from UI:

-1. rebuild
+16. rebuild
-2. cache: true
+17. cache: true
-3. cache container
+18. cache container
     - cache container it cache a particular folder or file.
 Here we cache  - $SHIPPABLE_BUILD_DIR/shippable.yml

-3rd case- go to project setting and clear cache and then trigger a build
+##go to project setting and clear cache and then trigger a build

-1. clear cache/reset minion
+19. clear cache/reset minion
    - After completing build with cache: true clear cache from project settings-options page and then trigger the project again it should not cache the build which cached before

-4th case- tag and release build
+#tag and release build

-1. Tag build from ui
+20. Tag build from ui
     - create a tag build , when we create a tag  from github ui (even if dont give release name )it will trigger          both tag and release build with tag name given
-2. Release build from github ui
+21. Release build from github ui